 How Long Should Tie Dye Sit Before Rinsing?
-Beginner Guide
+6–24 Hour Guide

 This beginner guide explains when to rinse tie dye, what happens if you rinse too early, whether overnight is enough, and how to rinse your project without washing away the color.

-Quick Answer: How Long Should Tie Dye Sit Before Rinsing?
+Quick Answer: How Long to Let Tie Dye Sit Before Rinsing?

 Step-by-Step Guide: From Dyeing to Rinsing